 “Here we are, facing the loss of jobs.
 Facing the loss of communities as we know them,” said President of the Senate Dan Dockstader of Afton.

 “For the love of coal.
 I love this bill, and the efforts to fight for it,” said Tara Nethercott of Cheyenne.

 “We have to fight this fight.
 We have to spend the money to fight this fight.
 I can tell you that the people in my district demand it,” said Dave Kinskey of Sheridan.

-One of the bills set to become law would put up more roadblocks for utility companies looking to close a power plant.
+One of the bills that recently became law would put up more roadblocks for utility companies looking to close a power plant.
 Another would require state regulators to consider the socioeconomic costs of closing a utility plant before authorizing any action.
 And a third, signed into law by Governor Gordon Wednesday, would allocate $1.2 million dollars for the governor’s office to sue other states that impede Wyoming coal.
-Senator Mike Gierau of Jackson opposed that controversial lawsuit funding bill on the Senate floor.
+Senator Mike Gierau of Jackson opposed that controversial lawsuit funding bill on the Senate floor.*

 “I’m not so sure it’s a wise expenditure of our money right now,” he said.
 “We seem to be in a mode where we’re looking at all our expenses and cutting.
 But here we seem to take what the heart wants and put caution to the wind.”

 Wyoming is already tied up in a lawsuit against the State of Washington after it blocked the development of a coal export terminal.
 The case was filed in the U.S. Supreme Court over a year ago, but no action has been taken since.
 Opponents of the litigation bill say it’s funding a losing battle in a tight budget year.

 For his part, Murrell said none of the proposed laws can reverse economic trends.
 However, he sid they do protect the state’s interests under his organization’s mission to support all aspects of Wyoming’s economy—even the declining ones.